juaneacha/New-Vs-Old/README.md

 **Gross Revenue Over Time**
 ![](Gross-Revenue.png)
 This is the gross revenue 3 months before and 5 months after the menu change.
 Gross revenue peaks at the introduction of the new menu (Orange), and starts to dwindle thereafter.
-The following graph quantifies this loss.
+Major losses start to occur thereafter.

 **Old vs New Menu**
 ![](Old-vs-New-Menu.png)
-After 6 weeks, gross revenue for the new menu average at $2318.2 dollars for this server which is $790.3 or 34.1% less than the old menu in the same amount of time.
-This 34.1% average loss in revenue requires further investigation to determine that it is not obtained merely by chance.
-A statistical test can be deployed to determine that this result has statistical significance
+After 6 weeks, gross revenue for the new menu averages at $2318.2 dollars for this server, which is $790.3 or 34.1% less than the old menu in the same amount of time.
+This is a major decrease from the 12.6% loss seen in June and July with the previous menu.
+Statistical tests are needed to determine if this loss is not due to chance.

 **Mann-Whitney U-test**
 ![](U-test.png)